ARTICLE

 Cheaper than a house

-Alternatively, if you want to buy an investment property, you may find that units are popular for renters.
-Be sure to do your research on the rents and vacancy rates of the area you’re looking to buy in order to work out what your rental yield could be.
+Alternatively, if you want to buy an investment property, you may find that units in the CBD or holiday destinations are more popular with renters.
+Be sure to do your research on the rents and vacancy rates of the area you’re looking to buy in, in order to work out what your rental yield could be.

 Cons of buying an apartment

 With these pros in mind, it’s also important to look at the other side of the story.
-There are cons to buying an apartment that should be considered before deciding whether it’s the right investment for you.
+There are cons to buying an apartment that should be considered before deciding whether it’s a good fit for you.

 Don’t typically increase in value as much as houses